ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

 1. Is the identifier already used in this module?
 2. Is the identifier already used by an imported module?
-3. Is the identifier already used by other modules that depend on this module, or that are likely to be used with this module?
+3. Is the identifier already used by other modules that may depend on the module or be used with it?

-The 2 primary issues with modules, when looking at them as namespaces, are:
+The 2 primary issues with modules as namespaces, are:

 1. Importing a module brings its identifiers into the entire scope of the importing module.
 There is no way to contain the effect